magicaks/magicaks/setup.md

 ## Prepare to provision resources with terraform

-> **NOTE** Terraform requires variables as input.
-You can provide these either interactively or if there is a terraform.tfvars file present then terraform will detect it and use variable names from there.
-Each of the folders ([1-preprovision](1-preprovision/terraform.tfvars.tmpl), [2-provision-aks](2-provision-aks/terraform.tfvars.tmpl), [3-postprovision](3-postprovision/terraform.tfvars.tmpl) have a terraform.tfvars.tmpl file.
-If you want to use terraform.tfvars support you can copy terraform.tfvars.tmpl to terraform.tfvars and fill the values.
+> **Note:** Terraform requires variables as input.
+You can provide these either interactively or if there is a `terraform.tfvars` file present then Terraform will detect it and use the variables there.
+Each of the folders ([1-preprovision](1-preprovision/terraform.tfvars.tmpl), [2-provision-aks](2-provision-aks/terraform.tfvars.tmpl), [3-postprovision](3-postprovision/terraform.tfvars.tmpl) have a `terraform.tfvars.tmpl` file.
+If you want to use `terraform.tfvars` support, you can rename/copy `terraform.tfvars.tmpl` to `terraform.tfvars` and fill in the values.

 1. If you are not logged in already, log in with `az login` to the subscription where you want to deploy the resources.

-## Provision Common Resources (preprovision)
+## Provision common resources (pre-provision)

-Before we provision the AKS clusters, we will provision some common resources that we can use for all clusters such as
+Before we provision the AKS clusters, we will provision some common resources that we can use for all clusters such as:

 * [Azure Virtual Network](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview)
 * [Azure Firewall](https://docs.microsoft.com/en-us/azure/firewall/overview)
 * [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/basic-concepts)
 * [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/)

-1. Open main.tf to verify that you have set the terraform backend variables appropriately and that the names for other resources look ok.
+1. Open `main.tf` to verify that you have set the Terraform backend variables appropriately and that the names for other resources look OK.

-2. *Optionally* set the **location**, **resource_group_name** and **cluster_name** variables in terraform.tfvars.impl and remove the .impl from the name.
-(If you don't do this, terraform will ask you for these variables when you execute the terraform scripts)
+2. *Optionally* set the `location`, `resource_group_name` and `cluster_name` variables in `terraform.tfvars.tmpl` and remove the `.impl` postfix from the filename.
+(If you don't do this, Terraform will ask you for these variables when you execute the Terraform scripts.)

     * **location** is the location where to create the resources, e.g. westeurope
     * **resource_group_name** is the resource group name to create for the long lasting resources